dmbarbour/glas/docs/GlasApps.md

 * *rt:gc:force* - ask runtime to perform a GC immediately(-ish)
 * *rt:stat:Var* - return some useful metadata about the runtime

+An application runtime should usually *halt* if it does not recognize a requested effect.
+However, it is feasible to introduce runtime reflection on the available effects.

 ### OS Extensions

 I could support OS operations under an 'os:' prefix, and perhaps OS-specialized actions under a header such as 'os:posix:...'.
 Not really sure what I need, or how much of the OS should be exposed.
 Might develop incrementally as needed.